blockworks-foundation/mango-explorer/docs/MarketmakingOrderChain.md

 > Specified using `--chain preventpostonlycrossingbook`

 This ensures that POST_ONLY orders that would corss the orderbook (and so be cancelled instead of put on the book) are placed *just* inside the spread by 1 tick.

+### `RatiosElement`

+> Specified using: `--chain ratios`

+> Accepts parameter: `--ratios-spread`

+> Accepts parameter: `--ratios-position-size`

+The `RatiosElement` builds orders using the specified ratio of available collateral for the position size and the specified ratio of the price for the spread.
+The position size is specified using the `--ratios-position-size` parameter, and the spread is specified using the `--ratios-spread` parameter.

+It is possible to 'layer' orders by specifying the `--ratios-position-size` and `--ratios-spread` parameters multiple times. **Note**: both parameters must be specified the same number of times - for example, it is an error to specify 3 position size ratios and only 2 spread ratios.

 ### `RoundToLotSizeElement`